urza-lab/Purgearr/README.md

 3. Save and exit the crontab editor.

-**Notes:**
-- Make sure to set the correct path to the Python binary and the script.
-- Check the log file periodically to ensure the script runs as expected.

 ## Tag Exclusion

 Purgearr supports excluding media from deletion by using tags.
 If a show or movie is tagged with `keeper`, the file will be skipped.